 Artificial intelligences are becoming better storytellers by the day.
 Last week, a novella written by an AI program nearly won a Japanese literary contest.
 “The Day a Computer Writes a Novel” (Konypyuta ga shosetsu wo kaku hi) is a surprisingly human tale of an AI that recognizes its writing skills and abandons its programmed task of aiding humanity in order to satisfy an artistic urge.
-The Japanese News reports that this meta-novella and 10 other AI-authored submissions faced competition from over 1,400 man-penned manuscripts for the Hoshi Shinichi Literary Award.
+The Japanese News reports (in an article that appears to be taken down at the time of this article update, September 2017) that this meta-novella and 10 other AI-authored submissions faced competition from over 1,400 man-penned manuscripts for the Hoshi Shinichi Literary Award.

 Like a literary Turing test, judges were blind as to whether manuscripts were written by humans or programs.
 They critiqued the submissions based strictly on literary merit.
 Although “The Day a Computer Write a Novel” successfully passed the first of four rounds, judge and science fiction writer Satoshi Hase relayed at a press conference that the program lacked fully developed characters, and thus failed to advance beyond the second round.